tgroy1/ReflectionDemo/README.md

 3. JSON serializer (object and array to Json)
 4. ConfigParser (Properties file to object)
 5. Annotations (Call methods in different package classes based on their annotations)
+6. GetterSetterTest (Testing whether a model/DTO class has all getters and setters implemented correctly)